kazk/docs.codewars.com/docs/README.md

 ### `infos`

-Collections of documents containing generic information.
+Collections of general information about Codewars platform.

 See [_infos/README.md](_infos/README.md) for details.